Now, let’s add a new build step that generates code using a templating engine called Jinja2.

 )

-Now we run the app and see the header appears:
+Now run the app and see the header appears: